Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Say that you have a SaaS for accounting used by small to mid-size companies.
 You want to get into data science and forecasting, so you take a look at your existing customer base to make some conclusions.

-After taking a look at your data platform, you realize that the majority of your most valuable customers come from the legal sector.
-In other words, you could niche down on the lawyers who use accounting software and earn more revenue.
+After taking a look at your data platform, you realize that the majority of your most valuable customers come from the constructing industry.
+In other words, you could niche down on construction accounting software, for example, and earn more revenue.

 By looking inward, you can collect effective data and not only streamline your operations but also find out the most profitable channels for making new revenue.